 10. Choose own brand ‘value’ products

-It is cheaper to buy in bulk and cook in bulk as this can serve several meals, unlike microwave meals.
+It is easier to spend less on food if you buy in bulk and cook in bulk as this can serve several meals, unlike microwave meals.
 Especially if you’re feeding growing children with never-ending appetites, the small packaged portions are never enough!

 Making casserole, chilli, curry etc. are filling meals that are much cheaper than buying them ready made.
 They can generally be stored in the fridge for a day or two to be a meal for the next day too (and can be heated quickly with no preparation!)

 By choosing individual, unpackaged products, you only buy what you need and save on plastic at the same time!